Loading NuWatt Energy...

 Section 25D (the 30% residential solar tax credit) expired December 31, 2025 under the OBBBA.
 Winchester homeowners buying cash or loan receive $0 in federal credit.
 However, third-party system owners (PPA/lease) can still claim the commercial Section 48/48E ITC -- which translates to lower PPA rates for you.

-Compact town layout -- most homes within range of solar installers
+Compact town layout -- most homes within easy range of installers

 How Winchester solar costs compare to neighboring communities.
 All are in Eversource territory with access to the same state incentives.